 Water from the lake flowed into Hell and I can only imagine that the opaque water swung high as well!
 The water level rose some 2 metres in Öskjuvatn lake!
 And a little later Holuhraun eruption started lasting for 6 months!
 You can see photos of Holuhraun in my second travel-blog about Askja.

 Find Askja tours from Lake Mývatn here

 Find bus tours to Askja and Mývatn here

 In my photo below you see the crater of Askja and Öskjuvatn lake, which is right next to the explosion crater of Víti.

-Read more in my travel-blogs: Askja volcano and the Highlands of Iceland and an Amazing Tour to Askja and Holuhraun Lava Field in the Highlands of Iceland
+Read more in my travel-blogs: Askja volcano and the Highland of Iceland and an Amazing Tour to Askja and Holuhraun Lava Field in the Highland of Iceland

 Up in North-Iceland, you will find the major volcano Mt.
 Krafla which contains another crater called Hell - this one is Stóra-Víti or Big Hell.
 This explosion crater, which is some 300 metres in diameter, was formed in 1724 at the beginning of the Mývatnseldar Fires (1724-1729).
 It is filled with the most beautiful azure blue lake.

 The Krafla area is on the border of the Eurasian and North-American tectonic plates and is one of the many interesting sights in North-Iceland.

 You can walk on the rim of Stóra-Víti and hike to the beautiful geothermal area behind the crater.
 This area is really colourful and worth a visit.
 It can get windy in Iceland so be careful while standing on the rim of the explosion crater.
 I have hiked up on the rim on a very windy day and almost flew off the rim and into the 30-metre deep Big-Hell!!